-The 2007 Final EIS/R was not just a planning document but also included project-level analysis of several restoration, enhancement, recreation, and flood protection projects that would help fulfill the SBSP Restoration Project's goals and objectives.
+The 2007 EIS/R was not just a planning document but also included project-level analysis of several restoration, enhancement, recreation, and flood protection projects that would help fulfill the SBSP Restoration Project's goals and objectives.
 The selection of the Phase 1 projects considered a variety of factors.
-The criteria, as listed in the 2007 Final EIS/R, were available funding, likelihood of success, ease of implementation, visibility and accessibility, opportunities for adaptive management and applied studies, value in building support for the project, and certainty of investment.
+The criteria, as listed in the 2007 EIS/R, were available funding, likelihood of success, ease of implementation, visibility and accessibility, opportunities for adaptive management and applied studies, value in building support for the project, and certainty of investment.

-Phase 1's restoration actions were successfully completed in December 2014; the last of the public access and recreation features were completed in April 2016.
-At the end of Phase 1, 1,600 acres of tidal and 1,440 acres of muted tidal habitats were opened to tidal inundation.
+Phase 1's restoration actions were successfully completed in December 2010; the last of the public access and recreation features were completed in April 2016.
+At the end of Phase 1, 1,600 acres of tidal and

+1,440 acres of muted tidal habitats were opened to tidal inundation.
 The tidal areas already show signs of estuarine sedimentation and natural vegetative colonization.
 These tidal habitats will contribute to the recovery of endangered, threatened, and other special-status species; tidal-marsh-dependent species; and the recovery of South Bay fisheries.
-Also, 710 acres of managed ponds were constructed at a range of water depths to create a variety of depth, hydrology, and salinity regimes through the use of water control structures, grading, and other means.
+Also, 710 acres of managed ponds were constructed at a range of water depths to create a variety of depth, hydrology, and salinity regimes through the use of flow control structures, grading, and other means.
 In addition, approximately 7 miles of new trail were built, providing new recreational opportunities.
+Small habitat transition zones were constructed in Eden Landing Pond E14 and vegetated with native upland species by volunteers.
 Islands were constructed in Ponds SF2, A16, and E12 and E13.